PSDI-UK/psdi-data-conversion/CONTRIBUTING.md

 manually check that the `release` version works correctly in the `staging` environment before deploying it to the `production` environment.
 The checks to `staging` before deployment to `production` should echo those described in the above section [Release Checklist and Procedure](#release-checklist-and-procedure).

+Intergration between this public repository and the private deployment repository is exclusively mediated by a [GitHub App](https://docs.github.com/en/apps) with tightly restricted permissions.
+Once a deployment in whichever environment has been triggered the calling jobs waits for it to be completely before reporting the status of the downstream workflow.
+There is a [configurable](https://github.com/PSDI-UK/psdi-data-conversion/blob/b95e0739048bfb688287a95c728970bf2cd0f35c/.github/workflows/job-external-deployment.yml#L63) timeout, so if the workflow is either not triggered, or fails to report a status within that period (30 minutes by default) then the Action is marked as `failed`.

 ### How to deploy to the `production` environment